 Description: (Dual listed with AFR 194).
-This is the second course in the THR 217-218 sequence.
+This is the second course in the THR 217 - THR 218 sequence.
 Participation in the production, rehearsal and performance of the African-American Theatre Ensemble productions.
-SUNY GEN ED-n/a; NCC GEN ED-HUM

 THR 300 - Shakespeare on Stage and Page

 Description: (Dual listed with ENG 300) This interdisciplinary course, team-taught by members of the English and Theatre Departments, offers a performance-oriented view of Shakespeare's plays.
 Students see films and videotapes as well as perform segments of the plays in class.
 Writing is an integral component of the course.